-\My Math Lab Assignments, Quizzes due by 11:59 PM. \\Testing Times: 8:30 - 10PM.
-Locations will be posted in Sakai.
+^{}My Math Lab Assignments and Quizzes must be done by 11:59PM.

+^{}Testing Times: 8:30-10:00 PM.
+Locations posted in Sakai.

 2. INTRODUCTION

 2a.
 COURSE CONTENT.
 MAC 2233 is the first in the two semester sequence MAC 2233 and MAC 2234 surveying the important ideas of calculus but emphasizing its applications to business, economics, life and social sciences.
 The course covers important precalculus topics: basics of functions and graphing, specific functions and their applications as models (linear, quadratic, rational, exponential and logarithmic) as well as calculus: limits, differentiation, applications of the derivative, introduction to integration and its applications including area.